Derived intersections over the Hochschild cochain complex

 \paragraph For a twisted cotangent bundle the pushforward of the structure sheaf, $\pi_*\cO_W$ carries a Poisson-algebra structure.
 The canonical quantization is convergent, at $\hbar=1$, we have the TDO corresponding to the class of the twisted cotangent bundle inside $H^1(X,\Omega^{\geq 1}_X)$.

-\paragraph Now, we show how to obtain the twisted cotangent bundles (with the symplectic structure) as derived intersections of Lagrangians inside the shifted cotangent bundle $T^*X[1]$.
-Consider the two closed smooth subschemes of $T^*X[1]$ given by the zero section $X\ra T^*X[1]$ and the graph of $\alpha\in H^1(X,\Omega^1_X)$ which we denote by $Z$.
-We remark that as a scheme $Z$ is abstractly isomorphic to $X$, but they are not isomorphic as subschemes of $T^*X[1]$.
+\paragraph Now, we show how to obtain the twisted cotangent bundles (with the symplectic structure) as the derived intersections of Lagrangian morphisms to the shifted cotangent bundle $T^*[1]X$.
+Consider the two closed smooth subschemes of $T^*[1]X$ given by the zero section $X\ra T^*[1]X$ and the graph of $\alpha\in H^1(X,\Omega^1_X)$ which we denote by $Z$.
+We remark that as a scheme $Z$ is abstractly isomorphic to $X$, but they are not isomorphic as subschemes of $T^*[1]X$.